AI-Based Automated Speech Therapy Tools for persons with Speech Sound Disorders: A Systematic Literature Review: Introduction

-In addressing such speech impairments, Speech-Language Pathologists (SLPs) play a significant role in the screening, assessment, diagnosis, and treatment of persons with SSD.
-Personalized speech therapy and practice monitored by SLPs can improve the acquisition of speech skills \cite{ref_6}.
+Speech Sound Disorder (SSD) refers to difficulties with perception, motor production, phonological representation of speech sounds, and speech segments, which would cause difficulties for the listener in perception (cite this).
+In short, a person with SSD finds it difficult to produce or use some sounds correctly.
+According to the American Speech Language Hearing Association (ASHA), SSD can be organic and functional \citep{1_asha}.
+While organic SSD result from an underlying motor/neurological, structural, or sensory/perceptual cause, there is no known cause for functional SSD \citep{1_asha} (see Figure \ref{fig:classification_SSD}).
+The prevalence of SSD varies significantly according to different studies; however, these studies reflect the magnitude of the problem (cite this).
+Multiple studies have estimated that residual or persistent speech errors occur in 1\% to 2 \% of older children and adults \citep{2_flipsen2015}.
+In various studies overall, 2.3 \% to 24.6 \% of school aged children were estimated to have speech delay or speech sound disorders \citep{3_black2015communication,4_wren2016prevalence}.
+In a 2012 survey, National Center for Health Statistics found that 48.1 \% of 3 to 10 year old children and 24.44 \% of 11 to 17 year old children had speech sound problems \citep{3_black2015communication}.
+According to the 2011 census, in India, hearing impairment (18.9 \%) was the second leading disability, and speech impairment (7.5 \%) was the fifth highest disability \citep{5_velayutham2016prevalence}.
+In another survey conducted in India’s rural population, researchers found that around 6.07 \% were at risk of communication disorders, including speech sound disorder \citep{6_konadath2013prevalence}.
+In addressing such speech impairments, Speech Language Pathologists (SLPs) play a significant role in the screening, assessment, diagnosis, and treatment of persons with SSD.
+Personalized speech therapy and practice monitored by SLPs can improve the acquisition of speech skills \citep{7_duval2018spokeit}.
 However, the accessibility of SLPs is crucial for such intervention.
-A report suggests that up to 70 \% of SLPs have waiting lists, which indicates a shortage in the workforce \cite{ref_6,ref_7}.
-Furthermore, according to United Nations Children's Fund (UNICEF), there are not adequate speech-language therapy services for children with communication disorders and disabilities \cite{unicef}.
+A report suggests that up to 70 \% of SLPs have waiting lists, which indicates a shortage in the workforce \citep{7_duval2018spokeit,8_robles2017onto}.
+Furthermore, according to United Nations Children’s Fund (UNICEF), there are not adequate speech language therapy services for children with communication disorders and disabilities \citep{9_lansdown2013children}.
 Moreover, speech therapy involves extended interactions and multiple sessions with SLPs.
 Such therapy requires extensive time, making it expensive and inaccessible for persons living in impoverished and rural areas.
 Addressing these issues of accessibility and expensiveness, many researchers have proposed AI-based automated tools for providing speech therapy autonomously to persons with SSD.
-With the advent of improved ASR tools, impaired speech datasets, and AI-based techniques, it is now possible to build such autonomous tools for speech therapy.
+With the advent of improved ASR tools, impaired speech datasets, and AI-based techniques, it is now feasible to build such autonomous tools for speech therapy.
 These autonomous tools embedded in mobile devices or provided as cloud services can be revolutionary in making speech therapy accessible and affordable.
+These tools will also aid in providing speech therapy through telepractice.